 Chemical control options for organic producers are fairly limited, but there are OMRI-approved options that can be effective.

 KEY TOMATO PESTS:

 There are a number of pathogens that infect leaf/stem tissue.
-In open field production Septoria leafspot, early blight and late blight are probably the most damaging.
+In open-field production Septoria leaf spot, early blight and late blight are probably the most damaging.
 All three diseases, singly and in concert, are capable of almost complete plant defoliation.
 Some combination of resistant and/or tolerant varieties, the cultural practices mentioned above, and chemical control may be required to control leaf disease losses.
 Bacterial spot is an important pest in the southeastern U.S. with both leaf and fruit symptoms.
-The University of Florida outlines an integrated pest management strategy for control of Bacterial spot than includes cultural, biological, and chemical control components (reference).
-In protected culture the most common leaf diseases are leaf mold and powdery mildew – both of which are less commonly seen in open field cultivation.
+The University of Florida outlines an integrated pest management strategy for control of Bacterial spot that includes cultural, biological, and chemical control components (reference).
+In protected culture, the most common leaf diseases are leaf mold and powdery mildew – both of which are less commonly seen in open field cultivation.
 There are varieties resistant to both of these pests.